The US needs to understand that truth and trade are not interchangeable

 The putative components of an ambitious transatlantic agreement have been kicked around, on and off, for some years, albeit with limited success.
 Only now, with the second coming of Donald Trump, has Britain been asked to exchange truth for trade.
 Yet that is, in effect, what the Trump administration will require of Sir Keir Starmer if he is to achieve what has eluded all of his predecessors since the Brexit vote in 2016.

-As The Independent exclusively reveals, for the first time in such trade talks, Britain will be asked to adopt a political, indeed “Trumpian” view of the world quite at odds with its traditions and its democratically approved laws.
+As The Independent exclusively reveals, for the first time in such trade talks, Britain will be asked to adopt a political, indeed “Trumpian”, view of the world quite at odds with its traditions and democratically approved laws.

 We have seen all too much of the kind of populist, hard-right ideology that the Trump administration now seems intent on exporting to the UK.
 It will take all of the wit and skill of the prime minister and his senior colleagues to resist the drive to undermine Britain’s culture of tolerance and its well-established multicultural society.
 That is more precious than any conceivable trade concessions.
 We must seriously question whether a deal that sacrifices truth is worth it.

 However, the nightmare proposition is real enough for the government to have to take it seriously.
-The Independent's reporting shows that sources close to vice president Vance have indicated that the British government will have to repeal hate speech laws in order to get a trade deal over the line.
+The Independent’s reporting shows that sources close to the vice-president, JD Vance, have indicated that the British government will have to repeal hate speech laws in order to get a trade deal over the line.
 Mr Vance has been surprisingly upbeat in public about the prospects for some sort of economic accord with the UK, even as President Trump has unleashed his erratically conducted trade war on the world.
 But such an exceptional deal with the British would, say Mr Vance’s allies, come at a particular cost.
 As one puts it: “No free speech, no deal.
-It is as simple as that”.
+It is as simple as that.”

 However, importing Trumpism would be neither desirable nor practical, and Sir Keir will need to say as much, in as velvety, oblique, delicate and diplomatic a fashion as possible.
 Fortunately for Britain, President Trump likes Sir Keir, which counts for much – and Mr Vance is not the president (yet).